-The H-1B Visa Reform Act also instituted a new Fraud Prevention and Detection Fee (Fraud Fee) of \$500 that must be submitted with a petition seeking an initial grant of H-1B or L nonimmigrant classification7 or by an employer seeking to change an alien's employer within those classifications.
-The Fraud Fee does not apply to petitions that extend or amend an alien's stay in H-1B or L classification filed by a current employer.
-Finally, the H-1B Visa Reform Act provided that up to 20,000 petitions filed on behalf of aliens who had earned a master's degree or higher from a U.S. secondary education institution would be exempt from the numerical cap.
+The H-1B Visa Reform Act of 2004 also instituted a new Fraud Prevention and Detection Fee (Fraud Fee) of \$500 that must be submitted with a petition seeking an initial grant of H-1B or L nonimmigrant classification7 or by an employer seeking to change an alien's employer within those classifications.
+The Fraud Fee does not apply to petitions filed with USCIS that extend or amend an alien's stay in H-1B or L classification filed by a current employer.
+Finally, the H-1B Visa Reform Act of 2004 provided that up to 20,000 petitions filed on behalf of aliens who had earned a master's degree or higher from a U.S. institution of higher education (as defined by 20 U.S.C. § 1001(a)) would be exempt from the numerical cap.

-This report covers the four quarters of FY 2012 and is presented in three parts:
+This report covers the four quarters of FY 2018 and is presented in three parts:

-- Section 3.1 provides information on the number of H-1B petitions; - Section 3.2 provides information on the number of employers requiring an additional ACWIA petition fee as reinstituted by the H-1B Visa Reform Act and those exempt from the nonimmigrant H-1B ACWIA petition fee; and - Section 3.3 provides information on the number of employers required to submit the Fraud Fee.
+- Section 3.1 provides information on the number of H-1B petitions: - Section 3.2 provides information on the number of employers requiring an additional ACWIA petition fee as reinstituted by the H-1B Visa Reform Act of 2004 and those exempt from the nonimmigrant H-1B ACWIA petition fee; and - Section 3.3 provides information on the number of employers required to submit the Fraud Fee.

-In all parts of this report, quarterly and annual data for FY 2012 are presented.
+In all parts of this report, quarterly and annual data for FY 2018 are presented.